 Describe your training under Curtis Hughes & WWA4 Wrestling School

-Describe your time in OVW working alongside Alex Silva & what you walked away from your time there.
+Describe your time in OVW working alongside Alex Silva & what did Samuel Shaw walk away with from your time there.

 Describe your thoughts on the Gut Check Challenge and how, in comparison, whether or not the Tough Enough competition provides potential stars a chance to achieve?

 Samuel Shaw: “I really feel like in the long run and I feel like the Gut Check challenge and Tough Enough are really good ways to take a talent that might have not had an opportunity.
 Especially with Gut Check, I felt like they were bringing in some talent that somebody might have seen somewhere.
 They said, ‘hey, let’s give this guy an opportunity’.
 I don’t know if it’s always for the right reasons.
 For me, it’s just my personal opinion but I felt like I was brought in to the Gut Check because they were going to say no.